pythonwithalex/Spring2015/week2/list_string_review.md

 Any data type that you can validly use in a `for` loop in Python is called an **iterable**.
 An iterable simply means you can access the values in it one at a time.

-##### Uniform method of Access
-This means they support a uniform method of access, meaning that we can access their constituent parts  using the bracket [] syntax and a numerical position inside it.
+Iterables support a uniform method of access.
+We can access their constituent parts using brackets if we put a numerical position inside it.

 Here's an example (I'll use 'e' and 'names' for all the examples here):